Storkle/jzmq-native-deps/README.md

 ZeroMQ Java bindings all packaged up and ready for use with leiningen + native-deps + clojars.org.
 Includes linux x86_64, linux x86 //will include window x86, and window x86_64.
 Please fork and build for other architectures!

-NOTE: Mac OS X x86 not tested, and doesnt include native library, only java library native binding.
+NOTE: Mac OS X x86 not tested, and doesnt include native  c library, only java library native binding (because i dont have mac!)

 look at build scripts for example how to isntall to local repository and/or clojars. you can get a pom file automatically generated by first installing to native repository and taking the pom from there...